 But What About The FDA?

-The FDA categorizes probiotics are a dietary supplement.
+The FDA categorizes probiotics as dietary supplements.
 This category isn’t as regulated as other health categories.

 Seed adheres to the FDA requirements but also adheres to the European Food Safety Authority (ESFA) and Japan’s Food for Specified Health Uses (FOSHU) standards.